U.S. Virgin Islands flag U.S. Virgin Islands Beach Holidays

 What British travellers need to know

-Your passport must be valid for the length of your planned stay in the US.
+Your passport must be valid for the length of your planned stay in the United States.

 Good to know: